LukasMoravansky/Synth_Eye/README.md

 ## Project Overview

-**Synth Eye** is a modular platform designed to generate **high-quality, photorealistic synthetic data** that accurately replicates real-world environments, objects, and operating conditions.
-The generated data is intended to improve the efficiency, robustness, and overall performance of neural network training, particularly for **computer vision applications in the manufacturing sector**.
+**Synth Eye** is a modular platform for generating **high-quality, photorealistic synthetic data** that faithfully replicates real-world environments, objects, and operating conditions.
+The generated datasets are intended to improve the efficiency, robustness, and overall performance of neural network training, with a primary focus on **computer vision applications in industrial manufacturing**.

+The platform is specifically designed to support **visual inspection and automated quality control tasks**, enabling the development and validation of machine vision systems in scenarios where real data acquisition is costly, time-consuming, or limited.

-The platform was developed as part of **internal research activities at the Research and Innovation Center INTEMAC**.
+The project was developed as part of **internal research activities at the Research and Innovation Center INTEMAC**.

-### Features
+## Features

-- Photorealistic synthetic data generation.
+- High-quality, photorealistic synthetic data generation.
+- Synthetic data tailored for **visual inspection and quality control** applications.
-- Focus on industrial and manufacturing scenarios.
+- Targeted support for industrial and manufacturing use cases.
-- Modular and extensible architecture.
+- Modular and easily extensible system architecture.
-- Support for object detection and vision-based learning pipelines.
+- Compatibility with object detection and vision-based machine learning pipelines.
-- Designed for efficient dataset generation and experimentation.
+- Optimized for efficient dataset generation and experimental workflows.

 ## Installation